aabhishekkumar/Stopwatch/README.md

 # Stopwatch
-Evtng you need to know about js logic build.
+Evtng you need to know about js logic build